 George FitzRoy (1665-1716), Duke of Northumberland

-Barbara FitzRoy (1672-1737) - Barbara claimed that her last child was Charles's daughter, but she was more likely to be the child of Barbara's then lover, John Churchill, later Duke of Marlborough.
+Barbara FitzRoy (1672-1737) - Barbara claimed that her last child was Charles's daughter, but she was more likely to be the child of Barbara's then-lover, John Churchill, later Duke of Marlborough.
 She became a Benedictine nun.Henry, Duke of Grafton

-Barbara became pregnant with another child towards the end of 1667 or early 1668, which Henry Jermyn, not Charles was the father of, Barbara demanded that Charles acknowledge paternity of her unborn child, which he refused.
+Barbara became pregnant with another child towards the end of 1667 or early 1668, which Henry Jermyn, not Charles was the father of, Barbara demanded that Charles acknowledge the paternity of her unborn child, which he refused.
 Barbara in a rage, exclaimed "God damn me!
 But you shall own it!" and threatened that, if he did not do so, she would dash its brains out in front of him.
-Charles still adamantly refused to do so, at which Barbara left court to stay in Covent Garden with Lady Harvey.
+Charles still adamantly refused to do so, at which Barbara left the court to stay in Covent Garden with Lady Harvey.
 Charles, always the slave to his desires, eventually forgiveness and Barbara returned to court.

 Barbara was famous for her temperamental character.
 The Diarist John Evelyn referred to her as "the curse of the nation", others described her as having a heart to match her famous temper.
-Rapacious and avaricious, she took blatant advantage of her influence over Charles II and used it to her own benefit and she was famously extravagant and promiscuous.
+Rapacious and avaricious, she took blatant advantage of her influence over Charles II and used it to her benefit and she was famously extravagant and promiscuous.
 On the plus side, there are accounts of her kindness, once, after a scaffold had fallen onto a crowd at the theatre, she rushed to assist an injured child, and was the only court lady to have done so.

 While Charles had taken other mistresses, the most famous being the actress Nell Gwynne, Barbara, possessed of a voracious sexual appetite, also took other lovers, including the acrobat Jacob Hall and her second cousin John Churchill.
-As the result of the 1673 Test Act, which essentially banned Catholics from holding office, Barbara lost her position as Lady of the Bedchamber, Her favored status with the king began to wane after 1670 and Charles finally cast her aside completely, taking Louise de Kérouaille as his newest favourite royal mistress.
+As the result of the 1673 Test Act, which essentially banned Catholics from holding office, Barbara lost her position as Lady of the Bedchamber, Her favoured status with the king began to wane after 1670 and Charles finally cast her aside completely, taking Louise de Kérouaille as his newest favourite royal mistress.
 The King, weary of heated rows, asked Barbara to live quietly and cause no scandal, in which case he "cared not whom she loved".

-In 1676 she travelled to Paris with her four youngest children, but returned to England four years later.
+In 1676 she travelled to Paris with her four youngest children but returned to England four years later.
 She was later reconciled with Charles, who was seen enjoying an evening in her company a week before he died in February 1685.
 After his death, Barbara, aged forty-five, began an affair with Cardonell Goodman, an actor of infamous reputation, and in March 1686 she gave birth to his child.
-In 1700 Barbara moved into a house on Chiswick Mall, which is now known as Walpole House, after a later resident of the property, the eighteenth century politician, Thomas Walpole.
+In 1700 Barbara moved into a house on Chiswick Mall, which is now known as Walpole House, after a later resident of the property, the eighteenth-century politician, Thomas Walpole.